2023 Grant Cycle

 Please refer to the question above and indicate how residents are directly engaged in your efforts.

-Q: Our organization does not or cannot track data in the format requested.
+Q: Our organization does not or cannot track data in the requested format.
 What should we do?

-We recognize that data collection looks different for everyone.
+We recognize that data collection may differ across organizations.
 We invite applicants to share more context about any specific circumstances or challenges that apply to your organization in the space provided on the application.
-Please reach out to us if you would like to speak further about your unique context.
+Please reach out to us if you would like to speak further about your specific context.

 Q: If we are funded, what will be the reporting process?
 Are we required to submit mid-year or final reports?

 We have begun implementing a Foundation-wide evaluation framework this year which informs our data collection and organizational learning efforts.
-Grantee partners will be asked to submit data on population served, organizational reach in the Healthy Communities Foundation region as well as staff and board demographics.
-We will communicate other reporting requests and/or deadlines with ample time and consideration of grantee partners’ context.
+Organizations will be required to submit a final written or verbal report in August 2024.

-Q: What is the requirement this year for reporting on board diversity/identity?
+Q: What is this year’s requirement for reporting on board diversity/identity?

-Organizations that receive general operating support grants will be asked to provide board and staff demographic data as part of our commitment to organizational learning and racial equity.
+Organizations applying for general operating support grants will be asked to provide board and staff demographic data as part of our commitment to organizational learning and racial equity.
 We recognize that organizations may be collecting this data differently than the format requested or may not yet be collecting this data.
 Please reach out to our Program team if you have questions regarding your specific context.

 Q: Can a board legally refuse to provide diversity data?

 Generally, nonprofit organizations are not legally required to disclose demographic information at the board level.
 There is a shift, however, in the social impact sector to do so as a form of best practice and to help advance organizational equity goals.
-This is given the evidence to suggest that diverse boards and leadership that is representative of their constituents are more innovative and effective in their approach.
+There is evidence to suggest that diverse boards and leadership that are representative of their constituents are more innovative and effective in their approach.

 Q: How will applications be reviewed?

-Applications are reviewed and recommended for funding by our Program staff using a scoring rubric to identify alignment with our grantmaking framework and funding priorities.
+Letters of Intent and full grant applications are reviewed and recommended for funding by our Program staff utilizing a scoring rubric to identify alignment with our grantmaking framework and funding priorities.
 Final funding decisions are made by our Board of Directors.

-Q: If we are not funded, can we receive feedback on our application?
+Q: If we are not funded, can we receive feedback on our Letter of Intent/full grant application?

 We understand the time and effort it takes to prepare a proposal and the value of feedback to determine whether future applications align with organizational priorities.
-If your organization does not move forward, either from the LOI stage (for New Applicants) or once funding decisions have been made, please reach out to our Program team for feedback.
-Additional details and next steps will be provided in a follow-up communication.
+If your organization does not move forward from Stage 1 (LOI) or Stage 2 (Full Grant Application), please reach out to our Program team for feedback.
+Additional details and the next steps will be provided in a follow-up communication.

 Q: Will you accept letters of support from community partners?